rust-unofficial/patterns/patterns/structural/unsafe-mods.md

 If you have `unsafe` code, create the smallest possible module that can uphold the needed invariants to build a minimal safe interface upon the unsafety.
-Embed this into a larger module that contains only safe code and presents an ergonomi interface.
+Embed this into a larger module that contains only safe code and presents an ergonomic interface.
 Note that the outer module can contain unsafe functions and methods that call directly into the unsafe code.
 Users may use this to gain speed benefits.